tlyleung/tlyleung.github.io/_notes/1970-01-01-machine-learning.md

 - The k-Nearest Neighbours (k-NN) algorithm assigns the class that is most frequent among the $$k$$ closest observations in the feature space.
 - No explicit training; classification is based on the majority class among the nearest neighbors using distance metrics.
 - Use when there's no assumption about the underlying distribution of the data and when simplicity is desired.
+- Algorithm can either be exact or approximate:
+  - Clustering-based (e.g. HNSW): group points into clusters based on similarity, then search for neighbors only within relevant clusters, reducing the search space.
+  - Locality-sensitivity hashing (LSH): uses a hash function to map similar points to the same bucket, enabling efficient approximate search in high-dimensional spaces.
+  - Tree-based (e.g. $$k$$-d Tree): organize data into a hierarchical structure, allowing efficient nearest-neighbor search by pruning partitions that cannot contain the nearest neighbors.

 ### Logistic Regression